You are currently viewing 25 Free Things to Do in San DiegoPin

 1980 Gillespie Way, El Cajon, 92020, map

-We did the tour on our first visit to San Diego since Jacob plays a Taylor guitar.
-Here you can see how guitars are made at one of the top manufacturers.
+On our first visit to San Diego, we toured the Taylor Guitars Factory since Jacob plays a Taylor guitar.
+Here you can see how guitars are made by one of the top manufacturers.
 Free tours happen every Mon-Fri at 1 PM (with a few exceptions).

 More: See Our Tour of Taylor Guitars Factory